Let's plan your Sleep Out!

 I’ve never fundraised before!

 Fundraising for Sleep Out is designed to be easy.
 And by making a small self-donation at the time you register, you’re already on your way!
 Once you complete registration, you’ll have access to an online fundraising page where friends and family can donate to your Sleep Out.

-You also have access a suite of tools ranging from pre-written email and social media donation requests to flyers and posters.
+You also have access to a suite of tools ranging from pre-written emails and social media donation requests to flyers and posters.
 Most of our participants fundraise by posting a short note and link to their online fundraising page on social media (there’s even an option to connect a Facebook fundraiser to your page) and by sending out emails to friends and family.